jacobxperez/rams/.github/CONTRIBUTING.md

 ## Design Essence

-The modern web designer faces few limitations in his approach to design and will often choose the wrong combination.
+The modern web designer faces a few limitations in his approach to design and will often choose the wrong combination.
 Without limits, a designer may be overwhelmed by the array of components at his disposal.
 Houdini, polyfill, and other similar technologies are all attempts to bypass the limitations of CSS and JavaScript however, without the fundamental knowledge of design, their use becomes arbitrary.
 The developer is trained to dominate his technology while the designer is forced to work within its limits.
 By limiting or restricting the choices, the designer is forced to choose the essential and because he has not been trained as a developer he can use his limitations with technology to discover new designs.

 ## Design Philosophy

-Perhaps the most famous quote from Dieter Rams is "**Good design is as little design as possible**" meaning that by removing the unnecessary the essential comes to the forefront.
+**"Good design is as little design as possible"** is perhaps the most famous quote from Dieter Rams meaning that by removing the unnecessary the essential comes to the forefront.
 The product becomes useful, understandable, easy to use, and long-lasting.

 ## Design Principles

-In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to streamline your life by identifying the essential and eliminating the unnecessary.
+In the book, The Power of Less, [Leo Babauta](https://leobabauta.com/) explains how to streamline your life by identifying the essentials and eliminating the unnecessary.
 By focusing on the essentials and allowing everything else to fade away, you can become less stressed and more productive.

 1. Identify the essential
 2. Eliminate the rest

-These two principles of identifying the essential and eliminating the rest form the foundation of this project.
+These two principles of identifying the essentials and eliminating the rest form the foundation of this project.

 > Perfection is achieved, not when there is nothing more to add, but when there is nothing left to take away.